Where Do I Find the Main Water Shutoff Valve?

 If you have turned your water supply off, this can avert further disaster, such as a broken pipe unleashing a flood.
 You are not done at this point, however.
 You might have to prevent further leaking at the valve stem.
 There will be a packing nut by this stem, which you can tighten, but only enough to cut off the leak.
 You do not want this nut to be too tight.
 When you are ready to turn the water back on, you will first need to take off the small screens, or aerators, that cap off all the faucets around the house.
 In this way, you can keep these aerators from getting blocked up with debris.

 Cutting off your house’s water supply can be a good immediate response to a plumbing emergency.
 To get a permanent fix, however, you will probably need the help of an experienced Kansas City plumber.
 As an emergency can strike at any moment, you can contact a friendly plumber at A-1 Sewer & Septic Service Inc. whenever you need help.
 Our family-owned company has been operating for more than 40 years in the Kansas City Metro Area.
-For quality and experience, you can trust, call our office for a no-obligation quote.
+For quality and experience, you can trust, call our office for a quote.